purescript/purescript.github.io/learn/getting-started/index.markdown

 I'll start with the installation of the compiler, go through the basic commands of `psc` and `psci`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).

 #### Installing the Compiler

+You'll need [Node.js and npm](https://docs.npmjs.com/getting-started/installing-node) and to be [able to install global packages](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-1-change-the-permission-to-npm-s-default-directory) to proceed.

+The Purescript compiler (psc) can be installed with npm:

+    npm install -g purescript
-PureScript can be installed from [Hackage](http://hackage.haskell.org/package/purescript) or by downloading the latest [binary bundle](https://github.com/purescript/purescript/releases) for your OS.

-Make sure the `psc` executable is on your path.
+(It can also be installed from [Hackage](http://hackage.haskell.org/package/purescript), or by downloading the latest [binary bundle](https://github.com/purescript/purescript/releases) for your OS.
+If you do so, make sure the `psc` executable is on your `$PATH`.)

 #### Setting up the Development Environment

-PureScript's core libraries are configured to use the Pulp build tool, and packages are available in the Bower registry.
+PureScript's core libraries are configured to use the [Pulp](https://github.com/bodil/pulp) build tool, and packages are available in the [Bower registry](http://bower.io/search/?q=purescript-).

 If you don't have Pulp installed, install it now: